eduardopiairo/betcycle/README.md

 # BetCycle: A DevOps Quest From Exploration To Production

 The purpose of this project is to explore the software development lifecycle through the deployment pipeline.
+I will use this project to share my knowledge, to explore tools and new approachs, for learning, and support my talks, posts, and other materials.

 The deployment pipeline, my favorite technical and cultural tool, will guide us in this quest from writing code in the local environment to the production environment.